Sperm Mapping | The Turek Clinic

 In addition to being better at finding sperm, sperm mapping has a significantly shorter and easier recovery than traditional biopsy techniques.
 Men experience less discomfort after the procedure and can get back to their normal daily activities far more quickly.

 Sperm mapping is also better for the long-term health of the testis because it conserves as much tissue as possible.
 Traditional “blind” testicular procedures are more involved in that they require numerous, much larger biopsies and remove significantly more testicular tissue which can jeopardize testosterone levels (since testis biopsy procedures also indiscriminately remove the testosterone-producing Leydig cells from the testicle).
+Recent research has confirmed that microTESE carries a significant risk of testosterone impairment that may result in the need to take testosterone for life.
+This study highlights the importance of preserving as much healthy testicular tissue as possible when searching for sperm.

 On the contrary, Dr. Turek’s success rate at retrieving sperm that is previously identified with sperm mapping is 95%-100%.
 This means that IVF can be confidently pursued using fresh testicular sperm without the need for having “backup” donor sperm, or freezing unfertilized eggs, or canceling IVF cycles after they have been started.
 Patients who pursue “blind” sperm retrievals without advanced knowledge of sperm presence provided by sperm mapping will need to consider having “backup” plans for IVF and sperm in 50% of cases.